 No member of our Board's Compensation Committee has served as an officer or employee of the Company.
 None of our executive officers serve as a member of the compensation committee of any other company that has an executive officer serving as a member of our Board.
-None of our executive officers serve as a member of the board of directors of any other company that has an executive officer serving as a member of our Board's Compensation Committee.
+None of our executive officers serve as a member of the board of directors of any other company that has an executive officer serving as a member of serving as a member of the compensation committee.